skip to content

 Applying for Pharmacology

-The maximum number of students allowed onto the Part II Pharmacology course is 30, and determined by the number of research projects available.
-There are up to 20 places for BBS Pharmacology.
+The maximum number of students allowed onto the Part II Pharmacology course is 25, and determined by the number of research projects available.
+There are up to 15 places for BBS Pharmacology.
 Our selection policy is to accept students with the best overall performance in Part IB examinations.
 Students from MVST and NST are treated identically.

 There are no interviews and no application need be made other than on the list of Part II preferences submitted through your College.
-Prospective applicants are invited to contact Dr Wilson or any of the teaching staff if they have any queries about the courses.
+Prospective applicants are invited to contact Dr Bulmer or any of the teaching staff if they have any queries about the courses.

 The Pharmacology course